danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-24-building-a-webview-for-swiftui.md

 We can now create a web view that just loads a url or one that configures itself with a configuration (to setup delegates etc.), then loads the url if we provide it with one.

-This approach gives us full flexibility - either a super-simple url-based approach or a little more complex, fully configurable one.
+This gives us full flexibility - either a simple, url-based setup or a more complex, configurable one.

 For iOS, we have to implement `makeUIView` and `updateUIView`: